JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 MyType
 ```

-We can use the `methods` function to check which constructors have been created.
-As can be seen, there are three constructors.
-The first constructor is the one created by the `@kwdef` macro.
-The latter two are the default constructors created since we did not provide any inner constructor.
+The `methods` function shows that Julia created three constructors.
+The `@kwdef` macro creates the first constructor; the other two constructors are the default constructors.

 ```jldoctest structs
 julia> methods(MyType)